 Will the station be accessible for all?

 Yes.
-The station will be fully accessible, with lifts and a footbridge enabling step free access to both platforms for persons of reduced mobility, and passengers with pushchairs/ luggage.
+The station is fully accessible, with lifts and a footbridge enabling step free access to both platforms for persons of reduced mobility, and passengers with pushchairs/ luggage.

 How close will the station be to the nearest homes?

 The land allocated in the local development plan is being used to build the station.
-NR has also been allocated land to build the Council car park.
+Network Rail was also allocated land to build the Council car park.

 How many parking spaces will there be and are there electric car charging points?

-The plan proposes 125 spaces in the car park.
-Initially 18 of these (approx. 15%) will offer electric-car charging points – however we will make provision for this number to grow in the future as required.
+There will be 114 spaces in the car park.
+Initially 18 of these will offer electric-car charging points – however we will make provision for this number to grow in the future as required.

-The car park will also offer disabled spaces as well as drop-off point and bus/stop turning circle.
+The car park will also offer blue badge holder spaces as well as drop-off point and bus/stop turning circle.

 When will the first and last train go through the station?

-We are working with Transport Scotland, train operators to provide a timetable which will provide a real alternative to the car.
+We are working with Transport Scotland and train operators to provide a timetable which will provide a real alternative to the car.
 We will communicate that information widely, including the frequency and stopping patterns, when it has been finalised.